galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 # Introduction
 {:.no_toc}

-**TODO** Updating the intro to make it relevant with this tutorial.

-You may already know that there are different types of *-omic* sciences; out of these, metabolomics is most closely related to phenotypes.
+Metabolomics is a *-omic* science known for being one of the most closely related to phenotypes.
-Metabolomics involves the study of different types of matrices, such as blood, urine, tissues, in various organisms including plants.
+It involves the study of different types of matrices, such as blood, urine, tissues, in various organisms including plants.
 It focuses on studying the very small molecules which are called *metabolites*, to better understand matters linked to the metabolism.
-However, studying metabolites is not a piece of cake since it requires several critical steps which still have some major bottlenecks.
-Metabolomics is still quite a young science, and has many kinds of specific challenges.

 One of the three main technologies used to perform metabolomic analysis is **Liquid-Chromatography Mass Spectrometry** (LC-MS).
 Data analysis for this technology requires a large variety of steps, ranging from extracting information from the raw data, to statistical analysis and annotation.
 To be able to perform a complete LC-MS analysis in a single environment, the [Wokflow4Metabolomics](http://workflow4metabolomics.org/) team provides Galaxy tools dedicated to metabolomics.
 This tutorial explains the main steps involved in untargeted LC-MS data processing for metabolomic analysis, and shows how to conduct metabolomic data analysis from preprocessing to annotation using Galaxy.